usnistgov/800-63-3/sp800-63a/sec4_ial.md

 5. Collection of biometrics SHALL be done in such a way that ensures that the biometric is collected from the applicant, and not another individual.
 All biometric requirements in [SP 800-63B, Section 5.2.3 Biometric Considerations](sp800-63b.html/#biometric_use) apply.
 6. The CSP SHALL have a live operator participate remotely with the applicant for the entirety of the identity proofing and registration session.
 7. A CSP SHOULD have a live operator participate in-person with the applicant for the entirely of the identity proofing and registration session.
-8. The CSP SHALL have the live operator view the biometric source (e.g.,fingers or face) for presence of non-natural materials.
+8. The CSP SHALL have the live operator view the biometric source (e.g., fingers or face) for presence of non-natural materials.
 6. The CSP SHALL require operators to have undergone a training program to detect potential fraud.
 7. The CSP SHALL employ tamper detection and resistance features appropriate for the environment in which it is located.
 For example, a kiosk located in a restricted area or one where it is monitored by a trusted individual requires less tamper detection than one that is located in a semi-public area such as a retail store.
 8. All communications CSP SHALL take place over a mutually authenticated encrypted session.